-The Certified Nurse Aide (CNA) training program is a 90 clock hour program designed to be flexible and comprehensive at the same time.
+The kansas Nurse Aide training program is a 90 clock hour program designed to be flexible and comprehensive at the same time.
 Enrollment is open to individuals ages 16 (with parental approval) and above looking to pursue a career as health care professionals.
-Being a CNA lays the foundation to a successful career in health care, and provides employment opportunities while completing degree programs in nursing or other medical professions.
+Being a Nurse Aide lays the foundation to a successful career in health care, and provides employment opportunities while completing degree programs in nursing or other medical professions.
 The curriculum includes the following core learning topics, in addition to the Kansas approved course curriculum:

 To enroll in the CNA course, the student must meet the following requirements:

 Current CPR/Basic Life Support for Health Care Provider Certification from AHA (America Hearts Association)